 Assistant Professor, Economics

-Professor Jalil's research interests are in Macroeconomics and Economic History.
-His current research focuses on the causes and effects of financial crises, macroeconomic policy during the Great Depression, and the effects of monetary and fiscal policy.
+Professor Jalil is a macroeconomist and economic historian.
+His research focuses on the causes and effects of financial crises, macroeconomic policy during the Great Depression, and the effects of monetary and fiscal policy.

 - Email: email@example.com